-Our corporate strategy is accompanied by a comprehensive, integrated management system (includes DIN EN 1090-2, DIN EN ISO 9001, IAFT 16949, DIN EN ISO 14001, ISO 45001 (due in 2022) and DIN EN ISO 50001).
+Our corporate strategy is accompanied by a comprehensive, integrated management system (includes DIN EN 1090-2, DIN EN ISO 9001, IAFT 16949, DIN EN ISO 14001, DIN EN ISO 45001 and DIN EN ISO 50001).
 It helps us to continuously improve our processes and products.
 The corporate goals of Stahlwerk Annahütte are defined on an annual basis.
 These goals relate both to corporate strategy and to quality, energy, the environment, and occupational health and safety; they are substantiated in a plan of action and measures.